naturforskaren-se/ansible-naturforskaren/README.md

 1. setup the user 's-research' with privileges and with a key
 2. Download the media/maps from owncloud
 3. Clone the proxy-server from github, a docker-project
-4. Clone the natuforskaren-services from github , a docker-project
+4. Clone the naturforskaren-services from github , a docker-project
 5. Fetch the databasedump (users have been erased) from owncloud.nrm.se

 ## pre-req